addyosmani/backbone-fundamentals/chapters/08-modular-development.md

             // Be sure to change this based on how your results
             // are structured (e.g d.results is Netflix specific)
             var tags = response.d.results;
-            //Normally this.totalPages would equal response.d.__count
+            // ormally this.totalPages would equal response.d.__count
-            //but as this particular NetFlix request only returns a
+            // ut as this particular NetFlix request only returns a
-            //total count of items for the search, we divide. this.totalPages = Math.floor(response.d.__count / this.perPage);
+            // otal count of items for the search, we divide. this.totalPages = Math.floor(response.d.__count / this.perPage);
             return tags;
         }